 Only two full screens worth of characters would take up more than the 64 KB VRAM available, not counting the memory needed for playfield maps and sprite maps.

 However, if each character can be reused multiple times, a screen could be represented by much less data.
 In this way, composing a screen of 8x8 repeated characters can be viewed as a form of image compression, since a screen image with repetitions can be represented by a smaller amount of memory than storing the pixel data directly.
 Conceptually, this technique is similar to playing music using a small set of short sampled waveforms together with a sequence determining which waveform to play when.
 The repeating nature of music can thus achieve a highly effective form of compression.
 This is the way a MOD replayer works.

 Apart from the characters themselves, the Genesis also needs to know which character goes where.
 That's where playfield maps come into the picture.

-The simplest example of a playfield map is an uncompressed full-screen image, where the playfield map simply indexes a sequence of characters stored contiguously in memory.
-The playfield map for such an image is a simple number sequence, e.g. (
+A simple example of a playfield map is an uncompressed full-screen image, where the playfield map simply indexes a sequence of characters stored contiguously in memory.
+Assuming that all characters use palette 0, and have no other bits set, the playfield map is a simple number sequence, e.g. (

-In the 'Crude Buster' image, the full contents of the video memory (VRAM) is shown next to the screenshots.
+In the 'Crude Buster' image, the full contents of the VRAM is shown next to the screenshots.
 The character data starts from VRAM address

 The playfield A map is located at